-&lt;sup>24 GoDaddy did so despite the fact that the ACPA does not expressly require any such notice and take-down process.
+GoDaddy did so despite the fact that the ACPA does not expressly require any such notice and take-down process.
 Unlike the Digital Millennium Copyright Act, in which Congress placed an affirmative burden on service providers to implement such a process, Congress omitted a similar obligation a year later when it passed the ACPA.
 That is, the evidence before the Court is that GoDaddy went above and beyond what Congress required when it passed the ACPA.

-22 &lt;sup>25 Consider the famous boxer Oscar De La Hoya.
-Despite his obvious trademark rights in his licensee) to do so by enrolling the domain in Free Parking.
-Nor does AMPAS offer any cogent reason to conclude that the lawfulness of Mr. De La Hoya's (or GoDaddy's) decision to profit off of his own name could somehow be contingent upon Google's choice of advertisements served through its AdSense program.
+&lt;sup>25 Consider the famous boxer Oscar De La Hoya.
+Despite his obvious trademark rights in his well-known name, AMPAS would force GoDaddy to prohibit Mr. De La Hoya from participating in CashParking simply because he shares his first name with AMPAS's gilded statuette.
+But reason to conclude that the lawfulness of Mr. De La Hoya's (or GoDaddy's) decision to profit off of his own name could somehow be contingent upon Google's choice of advertisements served through its AdSense program.
 This is particularly so given that Google's choice of advertisements is itself determined, in part, by other's (including AMPAS's) decision to purchase certain keywords, by the end-user's browsing history, and any other number of unknown proprietary variables in Google's algorithm.